Chris McIntosh: Professional career

 McIntosh was selected along with Shaun Alexander by the Seahawks in the first round of the 2000 NFL Draft.
 As the 22nd overall pick, he was met with high expectations and seen as a potential long term anchor on the Seahawks' offensive line.
-McIntosh's playing time increased throughout the 2000 season and he would go on to start 10 games during his rookie season.
-In 2001, however, he suffered a neck injury in training camp that limited him to just three starts.
-McIntosh continued to suffer from neck issues the following year and would never return to his pre-injury level of production - leading to his retirement from the NFL just before the 2003 season after an unsuccessful comeback attempt.
+McIntosh's playing time increased throughout the 2000 season and he started 10 games during his rookie season.
+However, in 2001 he suffered a neck injury during training camp that limited him to just three starts.
+McIntosh continued to suffer from neck issues the following year and never returned to his pre-injury level of production, leading to his retirement from the NFL just before the 2003 season after an unsuccessful comeback attempt.